Decorative service page background

 Daily tasks shouldn't feel like a workout for your hands.
 Ergonomic tools are designed to fit your body comfortably, reducing the strain on your joints.
 In the kitchen, this could mean swapping out your utensils for ones with thick, cushioned grips that are easier to hold.
 A good vegetable peeler or can opener can make meal prep much less painful.
 The same principle applies to your office.
 An ergonomic mouse, keyboard, or even a cushioned pen can make a huge difference if you spend a lot of time writing or typing.
 These assistive devices are all about making small changes that lead to big relief.

-Tools to Strengthen Your Grip
+How to Safely Strengthen Your Grip

 When your hands hurt, your first instinct might be to use them less.
 But maintaining muscle strength is crucial for supporting your joints.
 That’s where grip strengtheners and finger exercisers come in.
 These aren't about intense training; they're about gentle, consistent movement to maintain function and flexibility.
 Tools like therapy putty, soft stress balls, or spring-loaded hand exercisers can help you build strength without putting too much pressure on your joints.
 Using these essential devices for a few minutes each day can improve your ability to hold onto objects and perform daily tasks with more confidence and less pain.